rcheng15jhu/plenum/docs/SRS.md

 carry out.

-* As a student who works with people in other time zones, I would like to easily be able to set my availability in any time zone of my choosing, and view my availability in any time zone of my choosing, so as to be able to more easily communicate with people in different time zones.
+* As a student who works with people in other time zones, I would like to easily be able to set and view my availability in any time zone of my choosing, so as to be able to more easily communicate with people in different time zones.

+* As a student who works with people in other time zones, I would like to easily view my availability by reshaping the calendar so that each distinct day in my local time zone is displayed on a different column.

-* As a user that wants avoid wasting time on deciding a meeting time once the group's availability is known, I would like to be able to suggest meeting times within the application itself, which are placed on a ranked list.
+* As a user that wants to avoid wasting time on deciding a meeting time once the group's availability is known, I would like to be able to suggest meeting times within the application itself, which are placed on a ranked list.
 Individuals in the event can upvote/downvote suggested events to come to a consensus about which meeting time is most optimal.

-The application can also suggest meeting times autonomously
+* As a user that wants to avoid wasting time on deciding a meeting time once the group's availability is known, I would like the application to suggest meeting times autonomously for the group, based on the avaliability, so as to more easily finalize a meeting time once avaliabilities are known.

+* As someone who frequently has to schedule multiple distinct events with other people on different days of the week, I would like to store calendars specifically for certain days of the week, so as to allow me to plan my availability in different chunks for different times of the week.

 ## Software Architecture